Binge Drinking Statistics: What the Numbers Say

 The figures reveal that binge drinking is reaching epidemic proportions and is not the harmless activity many believe it to be

-Binge drinking is considered the most common, deadly, and costly pattern of excessive alcohol consumption in the United States.
+According to binge drinking statistics, binge drinking is considered the most common, deadly, and costly pattern of excessive alcohol consumption in the United States.
 Binge drinking refers to a form of alcohol abuse where individuals indulge in excessive episodic drinking (above the 5/4 limit) in a social setting and in a short span of time, generally 2 hours or less.

 Binge drinking is a pattern of alcohol use that takes the blood alcohol concentration to 0.08 percent.
 For a regular adult, binge drinking corresponds to drinking 5 or more alcoholic beverages for males or 4 or more alcoholic beverages for females in approximately 2 hours.